unisport/react-router-dom-redux/README.md

 ### React and Redux

-To have your redux store available to you have to connect the individual containers/components, you can no longer simply do that with your store using the provider.
+To have your redux store available to you, you have to connect the individual containers/components, you can no longer simply do that with your store using the provider.

 Here is how the index.js could look
 ```